open-education-hub/essentials-security/explaining-the-internet/index.md

 It is impossible to connect your PC / laptop directly (physically) to every PC or server in the world.
 Therefore, we need **networks**, which are basically aggregations of hosts (servers, PCs, laptops, mobile phones etc.).

-Each network contains one **router** which sends data between the hosts in its network and those on other netowrks.
+Each network contains one **router** which sends data between the hosts in its network and those on other networks.
 So a router is a networking device that connects two or more networks.
 Think of the router you most probably have at home.
 There is a *local network*, to which you can connect via WiFi, or Ethernet cables.